 So to have separate business credit, your business needs to be a corporation or LLC.

 Obtain a Federal Employer Identification Number

-Open a business checking and savings accounts
+Open a business checking and savings account

 Establish your business credit profile

 Getting a business credit card, which you use for business transactions, can help establish business credit.
 Another way is through buying products and services from vendors and repaying them within a specified period, also known as net payment terms.

 These vendors then make reports to the credit bureaus with your on-time payments.
 The three major credit bureaus for business are Experian, Equifax, and Dun & Bradstreet.